Patricia Huston: Career decline

-Hiatus: 1969–1984
+Hiatus: 1968–1985

-There is very little information about this period in Huston's life, except from an interview given after her career revived in the mid-1980s.
-Her principal occupation was raising her son, but she also worked some part-time jobs, and at one point even went on welfare.
-A program for welfare recipients landed her a job answering phones for an institution, and she eventually worked herself into administration there.
+After a 1968 television guest appearance, Huston paused her acting career for 17 years.
+Huston stated in an interview in the mid-1980s that she spent this hiatus primarily raising her son and working part-time jobs, at one point going on welfare.
+A program for welfare recipients led to Huston securing a job as a phone operator at an institution, where she eventually became an administrator.

-Second decade: 1985–1995
+Career revival: 1985–1995

-According to Huston, her career stage revival occurred when her mother came out to Los Angeles from Chicago for a visit.
+According to Huston, her career stage revival occurred when her mother visited Los Angeles.
 Director Edward Ludlum ran into her and asked how Huston was doing.
-He persuaded Huston to visit a theater class he was leading then gradually involved her in teaching, directing, and performing in local stage productions.
+Ludlum persuaded Huston to attend a theater class he was leading then gradually involved her in teaching, directing, and performing in local stage productions.

-However, even before this Huston had appeared in brief roles for two television shows, Cheers and Gimme a Break! in early 1985.
-And during 1986 she had recurring roles in three different TV series: "Sarah" on General Hospital, "Hilda Brauchwager" on L.A.
-Law, and "Helga" on Days of Our Lives.
-The first two of these roles would carry into later seasons, while in 1989 she would be re-cast as a third recurring character on Days of Our Lives.
-Besides these recurring roles, Huston also appeared in single episodes of seven other TV series and two Made for TV movies before her career wound up.
+Huston resumed acting on television in 1985 with small roles in Cheers and Gimme a Break!.
+In 1986, she played guest characters on General Hospital, Days of Our Lives, L.A.
+Law.
+She returned to Days of Our Lives in 1989 to play her third role in the series.
+Her last appeared on television in 1992.

-Huston died on September 25, 1995 in San Pedro, California; she was cremated and her ashes deposited at sea.
+Huston died on September 25, 1995, in San Pedro, California, from lung cancer.
+She was 66 years old.
+She was cremated and her ashes deposited at sea.
 Her last performance, a minor bit as a nun for the film Heaven's Prisoners, was released nine months later.

 Personal life

 As a young actress, Huston identified as "beat", wrote poetry, played the bongos, had an all purple bathroom, and referred to herself as a "serious kook".
 She was slow to realize her growing fame; when her pet schnauzer went astray, she took out a "Lost" ad in a Hollywood area newspaper using her own name and phone number.

 Before her marriage, gossip columns linked her most closely with another ex-Chicagoan, John Vivyan.
 The couple, both Democrats, performed at a fundraising rally of "Citizens for Kennedy" in September 1960.
-An item for two years, they made an unusual couple, the college honors graduate and the blue-collar guy with only one year of high school.

 At first rehearsal for The Dybbuk in January 1962, Huston met her co-star John D. Brinkley, who was from Chicago and two years younger than she was.
 They announced their engagement in early February and said they would marry on Valentine's Day of 1962.
 However, columnist Mike Connolly reported their astrologer advised a later date so they postponed the ceremony until February 23.
 The couple had one child, a son born in May 1963.
 They divorced in November 1984.